Day 34 - Rising Summer Temperatures : Aire-sur-l'Adour to Arzacq-Arraziguet

 We have all heard of the proverbial bridge too far.
 For those lucky people who have never found it, below is a photo of it.
 It is 6.6 km long.
-The photo is missing the heat shimmers rising from the asphalt, and the humidity that caused the hills to retreat beautifully into the distance.
+The photo is missing the heat shimmer rising from the asphalt, and the humidity that caused the hills to retreat beautifully into the distance.
 Nevertheless.
 Today's lesson was humility.

 Sleeping in the converted chapel last night was a novelty, but the dormitory turned out to be far too hot to sleep in.
 We had thought that the stones of the old building would keep it cool, as they do in many of the churches, but sadly this was not the case.
-We got up around 5:30, and shared breakfast with several other pilgrims who were also too hot to sleep.
+We got up around 5:30 AM and shared breakfast with several other pilgrims who were also too hot to sleep.
 After an argument with the lock on the front door, and some assistance from a fellow pilgrim who was possessed of more brute force than us, we set off.

 We had a small climb out of the city, and soon discovered that the familiar red and white bars that mark the GR65 have been replaced with blue and yellow shell markers ...which are incredibly small!
-After taking a wrong turn at the edge of town, we re-found the way, and soon found ourselves walking around a beautiful lake.
-In some ways it reminded us of home.
+After taking a wrong turn at the edge of town, we re-found the way and soon found ourselves walking around a beautiful lake.
+In some ways, it reminded us of home.

-After the lake the trail once again wound through fields.
+After the lake, the trail once again wound through fields.
 This morning felt exactly like the Camino Frances.
 There were hikers ahead of us and behind, and we recognized many of them, having spent at least one night in a gite with them somewhere along the way.

 About an hour into the hike, just as the sun was beginning to come up, we were suddenly enveloped in a glorious wall of fog.
 When we saw it on the horizon we first thought it was a huge rainstorm, but as it surrounded us we realized with great delight that it was fog!